 Some of the temples near Gaurikund Temple are:

-- Kedarnath: It is a Hindu temple in honour of Lord Shiva.
-It is present in the Garhwal region of Uttarakhand near Mandakini river.
-This temple is open from april-november due to extreme weather conditions during the winters.
+- Kedarnath: It is a Hindu temple in honor of Lord Shiva.
+It is present in the Garhwal region of Uttarakhand near the Mandakini river.
+This temple is open from April-November due to extreme weather conditions during the winter.
 The present structure is on a site adjacent to where Pandavas built the original temple.
 Moreover, in front of the temple, directly opposite to the inner shrine, is a Nandi statue.

 - Tungnath Temple: Tungnath Temple is one of the Panch Kedar temples of Lord Shiva, present in the Rudraprayag district of Uttarakhand.
 It comes second if one follows the order of Panch Kedar temples.
 Also, it is the highest Shiva temple in the world.
 Moreover, Tunganath mountains form the Mandakini and Alaknanda river valleys.